cds-snc/talent/_pages/en/about/about-us.md

 permalink: "/about-us/"
 trans_url: "/a-propos-de-nous/"
 ---
-The Talent team is about designing work so that you want to be there  – present, engaged, and proud of what you do.
+The Talent team is about designing work so that you want to be here.
+We want employees to be present, engaged, and proud of what they do.
+We're looking to build a positive work environment where the team has plenty of opportunities for development and is built on a culture of culture of inclusion and coaching.

 ### Who we are

 Andrea Gilbrook (head of talent)

+Alexa Davidson (people operations coordinator)

 Brock Higgins (recruiter & talent partner)

 Jessica Loadenthal (people operations - project lead)

-Alexa Davidson (people operations coordinator)

 Stephanie Gauthier (people operations coordinator)

+Sana Qureshi (people operations - people & culture lead)

 ### What we do